Testing the Distance Duality Relation with Cosmological Observations at high Redshift using Artificial Neural Network: Reconstruction from SN Ia and GRBs

 \subsection{Reconstruction of $m(z)$ from SNe Ia}

 We reconstruct the apparent magnitude $m(z)$ or distance modulus $\mu(z)$ from the Pantheon+ observational data using the ANN developed in this work.
 The network is trained with a combined $\chi^2$ and KL divergence loss to simultaneously obtain the reconstructed $m(z)$ or $\mu(z)$ and their uncertainties $\sigma$.
 In the low-redshift range ($z \le 1.4$), we use the Pantheon+ supernova sample.
-The reconstructed apparent magnitude $m(z)$ from SNe Ia at $0.01< z \le 1.4$ is shown in Figure~\ref{fig:sn_grb}.
+The reconstructed apparent magnitude $m(z)$ from SNe Ia at $0.01< z \le 1.4$ is shown in Fig~\ref{fig:sn_grb}.
+We also show the reconstructed results from SNe at $0.01< z \le 2.28$ to the maximum redshift for SGL systems $z=3.6$.
 For each supernova, the observed distance modulus is given by

 where $m_{{\rm B},i}^{\mathrm{corr}}$ is the corrected apparent magnitude.
 The error in the distance modulus is calculated as: $ \sigma_\mu = \sqrt{\sigma_{m_{\rm B}}^2 + \sigma_{M_{\rm B}}^2}, $ where \(\sigma_{m_{\rm B}}\) and \(\sigma_{M_{\rm B}}\) are the uncertainties in the apparent and absolute magnitudes, respectively.
 The absolute magnitude can be calibrated by setting an absolute distance scale with primary distance anchors such as Cepheids.
 We consider the values of $M_{\rm B}$ from two independent studies based on the Pantheon+ sample: $M_{\rm B}^{\rm SH0ES} = -19.253 \pm 0.027~\mathrm{mag}$ from SH0ES (Supernovae and $H_0$ for the Equation of State of dark energy) \citep{Riess2022}, and $M_{\rm B}^{\rm M24} = -19.353^{+0.073}_{-0.078}~\mathrm{mag}$ from from the Pantheon+ and OHD \citep{Mukherjee_2024}(Hereafter, we refer to the calibration simply as M24).